Control-Shift-Create-Capstone-23-24/IMRS-React-Native/fight-club-license.md

 3. If someone says "stop" or goes limp &mdash;  or taps out &mdash; the project is over.

-4. Only two developers to a project.

-5. One project at a time.
+4. One project at a time.

-6. No shirts, no shoes.
+5. No shirts, no shoes.

-7. Projects will go on as long as they have to.
+6. Projects will go on as long as they have to.

-8. If this is your first time reading the FIGHT CLUB LICENSE, you HAVE to license your next project under the FIGHT CLUB LICENSE.
+7. If this is your first time reading the FIGHT CLUB LICENSE, you HAVE to license your next project under the FIGHT CLUB LICENSE.